Crop Comments

 Overview

-Corn was up; cotton, soybeans, and wheat were down for the week.
+Corn, soybeans, and wheat were down; and cotton was up for the week.

-Details of the April USDA WASDE report and market reaction for corn, cotton, soybeans, and wheat can be found on our Monthly Crop Comments page.
+Additional details and price reaction to the report for corn, soybeans, cotton, and wheat can be found on our Monthly Crop Comments webpage.

 Corn

-Across Tennessee, average corn basis (cash price-nearby futures price) strengthened or remained unchanged at Northwest, West-Central, North-Central, and Mississippi River elevators and barge points and weakened at West elevators and barge points.
-Overall, basis for the week ranged from 55 under to 7 over, with an average of 15 under the May futures at elevators and barge points.
-Ethanol production for the week ending April 5 was 1.056 million barrels per day, down 17,000 from the previous week.
-Ethanol stocks were 26.208 million barrels, down 0.208 million barrels compared to last week.
-Corn net sales reported by exporters for March 29-April 4 were net sales of 12.8 million bushels for the 2023/24 marketing year – a marketing year low – and 0.4 million bushels for the 2024/25 marketing year.
-Exports for the same period were down 5% compared to last week at 61.3 million bushels.
-Corn export sales and commitments were 83% of the USDA estimated total annual exports for the 2023/24 marketing year (September 1 to August 31) compared to the previous 5-year average of 92%.
-May 2024 corn futures closed at $4.35, up 1 cent since last Friday.
-For the week May 2024 corn futures traded between $4.27 and $4.37.
-May/Jul and May/Dec future spreads were 12 and 37 cents.
-July 2024 corn futures closed at $4.47, up 1 cent since last Friday.
+Across Tennessee, average corn basis (cash price-nearby futures price) strengthened or remained unchanged at Northwest, West, West-Central, North-Central, and Mississippi River elevators and barge points.
+Overall, basis for the week ranged from 70 under to 15 over, with an average of 18 under the September futures at elevators and barge points.
+Ethanol production for the week ending July 5 was 1.054 million barrels per day, down 10,000 from the previous week.
+Ethanol stocks were 23.603 million barrels, up 0.009 million barrels compared to last week.
+Corn net sales reported by exporters for June 28-July 4 were net sales of 21.2 million bushels for the 2023/24 marketing year and 4.6 million bushels for the 2024/25 marketing year.
+Exports for the same period were down 2% compared to last week at 34.6 million bushels.
+Corn export sales and commitments were 99% of the USDA estimated total annual exports for the 2023/24 marketing year (September 1 to August 31) compared to the previous 5-year average of 101%.
+September 2024 corn futures closed at $4.02, down 8 cents since last Friday.
+Sep/Dec and Sep/Mar future spreads were 12 and 26 cents.
+For the week September 2024 corn futures traded between $3.90 and $4.10.

 Technical TrendDown=Down=